 When his brother was named postmaster in Freeport, Maine, L.L.
 Bean opened a factory on the floor above the post office.

-He continued to come up with new outdoor products: the Maine Auto Sweater, designed for duck hunting and automobile riding; the Deer Toter.
-The Toter, to transport a dead deer more easily; the Bean Sandwich Spreader; the Bean chamois shirt; the down vest.
+He continued to come up with new outdoor products, such as the Maine Auto Sweater, designed for duck hunting and automobile riding.
+He created the Deer Toter to transport a dead deer more easily; the Bean Sandwich Spreader; the Bean chamois shirt; and the down vest.
 In 1944 L.L.
 Bean introduced its iconic tote, the ‘Ice Carrier’ made of heavy canvas designed to carry ice.
 It’s now called the Boat and Tote.

 During World War II, Bean designed military wear, and in 1973 the Israeli military rush-ordered boots and heavy shirts direct from the company for duty on the Golan Heights.

 Shake His Hand, Get a Catalog

 His company continued to grow along with the number of pages in his promotional flyer.

 L.L.
 Bean fixated on building his mailing list.
 So much so that Maine writer John Gould said, “If you drop in just to shake his hand, you get home to find his catalog in your mailbox.”

 Most of L.L.
 Bean’s sales came through the catalog.
 The store in Freeport, however, had a bell by the door that sportsmen could ring to summon a watchman or, sometimes, L.L.
 Bean himself.
 They rang at all hours of the day and night to buy last-minute hunting or fishing gear.

 In 1951, L.L.
 Bean opened the store round the clock 365 days a year.
 “We have thrown away the keys to the place,” he said.
 Today the Freeport store has no locks.
 Families stranded in blizzards over the years have camped in the camping section — with permission.